Hospitality

 Hotels are classified by the type of amenities they offer, their quality of service and how much the hotel rooms cost per night, all of which is indicated in a star system.
 Hotels are rated one to five stars, with one-star hotels having the fewest amenities and five-star hotels consisting of amenities that create a luxury experience.

-• Five-Star: Considered the most luxurious hotel option and focuses on providing a personalized service that caters to guests’ needs through varying aspects of their stay.
-They feature high-class and unique dining and entertainment experiences.
+Five-star hotels are considered the most luxurious hotel option.
+They focus on providing a personalized service that caters to guests’ needs through varying aspects of their stay.
+Five-star hotels feature high-class and unique dining and entertainment experiences.

-• Three-Star: Focuses on providing a satisfactory stay and includes amenities such as a gym, restaurant and room service inside the hotel.
+The three-star hotel focuses on providing a satisfactory stay and includes amenities such as a gym, restaurant and room service inside the property.

-• Two-Star: Offers mainly basic room necessities, with a few amenities outside the room, such as having an on-site restaurant.
+A two-star hotel mainly offers basic room necessities, with a few amenities outside the room, such as an on-site restaurant.

-• Examples include most Holiday Inn Express or Hampton Inn & Suites in throughout the U.S.
+Examples: Holiday Inn Express or Hampton Inn & Suites locations throughout the U.S.

-• Examples include Motel 6, Super 8, and Econo Lodge hotels throughout the U.S.
+Examples: Motel 6, Super 8 and Econo Lodge hotels throughout the U.S.

 What Does The Hotel Ownership Structure Look Like?

 Hotels have a unique ownership and operating structure, with multiple players that may perform different roles in the hotel’s appearance and management.
-Sometimes a single hotel can have four parties involved: a landowner, a building owner, a property manager and a flag.
+Sometimes a single hotel can have four parties involved: a landowner, a building owner, a property manager, and a flag.
+A flag is the brand affiliation, as in Marriott, Hyatt or Sheraton.

 While the building owner can oversee the ownership and operation of the hotel, in the case of hotel chains, the owner may be in charge of the hotel without having involvement in the day-to-day operations.
 In these cases, a building owner may hire a property manager or a management company to handle maintenance and day-to-day operations.
 If a hotel owner hires a management company, the owner will still own the land and property, and the management company carries out the responsibilities.